-Our family didn’t have much, just a simple home with a flat backyard for a summertime plastic kiddie pool, rose bushes and a modest garden.
+Our family didn’t have much — just a simple home with a flat backyard for a summertime plastic kiddie pool, rose bushes and a modest garden.
 Dad grew the standard Midwest vegetables, like corn, zucchini and cucumbers.
-We also mail-ordered special Asian vegetable seeds, to grow bok choy, Chinese long green beans and Thai chili peppers.
+We also mail-ordered special Asian vegetable seeds to grow bok choy, Chinese long green beans and Thai chili peppers.

 The nearest Asian market was 4 hours away by car, so we had to make do with the specialty vegetables we grew at home for our Chinese meals.
 During our monthly family road trips to the Asian market, we would stock up on dried goods, pantry items and frozen goods that we’d haul back in a cooler.
-Ingredients like jasmine rice, hoisin sauce, oyster sauce, dried shrimp were a luxury, since our neighborhood Hinky Dinky Supermarket only carried just the basic American goods.
+Ingredients like jasmine rice, hoisin sauce, oyster sauce and dried shrimp were a luxury, since our neighborhood Hinky Dinky Supermarket only carried just the basic American goods.

 Mom was the ultimate in thriftiness and making do with what we had available.
 Sometimes, that meant taking a plain vegetable, like cabbage, or inexpensive cut of meat and using Asian staples to create a meal that any Chinese immigrant would devour.

 I’ve created a recipe for you to take the humble bok choy, the most popular of Chinese cabbages, and San-J Hoisin Sauce with a few other pantry ingredients to create a savory, fire-grilled side dish that your family and friends will love.

 We’ll learn the secrets of how to create a homemade Asian style sauce with the 5-S’s, and how to perfectly grill bok choy without burning the leaves.

 After experimenting for the past 15 years in creating all sorts of Asian-style sauces from scratch, I’ve developed what I call the 5-S’s rule, which stands for: